lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 In particular, the Science Pipelines code (commonly referred to as ``lsst_distrib``) must support 2.7 and 3.x.

 Standalone applications, code providing services, and internal programs and modules (such as Qserv, SQuaSH and ``dax``) do not have to support Python 2.
-If code is currently supporting both 2.7 and 3.x, dropping support for Python 2.7 requires an :ref:`RFC <decision-making-rfc>`.
+If code is currently supporting both 2.7 and 3.x, dropping support for Python 2.7 requires an :doc:`RFC </communications/rfc>`.
 New code that has never supported Python 2.7 and which will not be externally usable library code or a dependency of a package that supports 2.7 does not require an RFC to request that 2.7 is not supported.

 .. _style-guide-py-pep8-baseline: